The demand for a more compact binocular is an increasingly popular trend.

 Carson has managed to wow us with the overall quality of their binoculars, and we expect the RD bino to do the same for you!

 If you know anything about cheap binoculars, Porro prism binos do it best.
 Roof prism binos without additional prism-specific coatings are inferior to Porro ones.
 That’s why the Raptor has the Porro design and is able to be offered at such a low price.

-With this design, it comes in a little bigger and heavier than our other compact options.
-It’s also why roof prism binos are in such demand since they’re typically more compact and lighterweight.
+With this design, it comes in a little bigger and heavier than our other space-saving options.
+It’s also why roof prism binos are in such demand since they’re typically more compact and lightweight.
 But, if you’re going to spend as minimally as you can, Porro is the way to go.

 Leupold BX-1 Yosemite 6X30

 The Porro prism binocular might not be the most aesthetically-pleasing optic to look at, but the prism assembly most definitely has its place and function.